 (8) Capital improvements that directly facilitate an effective vehicle weight enforcement program, such as scales (fixed and portable), scale pits, scale installation, and scale houses.

+Construction Project Agreement means a negotiated agreement between the Secretary and a Tribe, that at a minimum—

+(A) establishes project phase start and completion dates;

+(B) defines a specific scope of work and standards by which it will be accomplished;

+(C) identifies the responsibilities of the Indian tribe and the Secretary;

+(D) addresses environmental considerations;

+(E) identifies the owner and operations and maintenance entity of the proposed work;

+(F) provides a budget;

+(G) provides a payment process; and

+(H) establishes the duration of the agreement based on the time necessary to complete the specified scope of work, which may be 1 or more years.

 Consultation means the process by which the Department shall provide Tribes the opportunity to engage in timely and meaningful government-to-government communication, collaboration and participation with the Department, in accordance with the Federal trust responsibility and the principles of self-governance, before any action is taken which will have Tribal implications as defined by Executive Order 13175, in accordance with the Department’s Tribal Consultation Plan, Executive Order 13175, and all subsequent Presidential Memoranda regarding Tribal consultation, and applicable Federal law.